 - Take a long walk beforehand.
 One of the best ways to help your dog relax while spending time at the bar is to incorporate some exercise ahead of time.
-Take your pooch on a long walk or to the dog park before hopping over to one of these hound-friendly hangouts.
+Take your pooch on a long walk or visit one of Seattle’s best dog parks before hopping over to one of these hound-friendly hangouts.

 - Be considerate of other patrons.
 Not everyone wants to interact with your cutie pie (I know, it’s hard to believe).
 Your dog should master his basic mutt manners like sit, stay, and come.
 You need to keep an eye on your dog at all times.

 - Pack for your pooch.
 Some dog-friendly bars provide water bowls, but you can’t always count on one being available or full for your canine companion.
 Pack waste bags, a dog water bottle, and potentially a towel or two to put down in an Uber if you’re catching a ride home.

 Need more substantial snacks in Seattle?
 Check out these dog-friendly Seattle restaurants!